FAIMS/mungoExport/README.md

 ## Access:
 This exporter can be downloaded directly from this repository and used on FAIMS **v2.5** server
 1. Clone the repository
-1. Create a tarball (tar.gz) of the repository directory
+1. Create a tarball (tar.gz) of the repository directory ([Do you know how-to-manage a tarball?](https://faimsproject.atlassian.net/wiki/spaces/MobileUser/pages/54984712/How+to+manage+a+tarball+archive))
 1. Upload the tarball to the server through the plugins interface (for details, see below)

 ## This exporter contains the following features:
 * Simplified attributes, without Annotation and Certainty values
-* Output Data format: CSV, shapefile, sqlite database, photos with metadata
+* Output Data format: CSV, shapefile, sqlite database, photos with attached metadata

 ## Exporter Use Recommendations:
 * Immediate field use with [Lake-Mungo Module](https://github.com/FAIMS/Lake-Mungo)